Digital Walkie Talkies Vs Analogue Walkie Talkies

 Aside from improved audio quality and enhanced transmission range, digital radios also provide the user with a wide range of features like, Global Positioning System capabilities and text communication functionalities.
 They are generally much simpler to secure than other systems due to the fact that they rarely experience reduction in vocal quality as a result of signal scrambling.
 Digital radios permit the apportionment of single-call channels, this doubles call scope and increases spectral capability.

 A huge advantage of digital two way radios is the fact that mostly, they come with analogue compatibility features.
 Therefore, most modern equipment comes with analogue and digital capabilities.
 This provides businesses and organisations with the flexibility to upgrade their radio equipment one by one as opposed to upgrading an entire fleet.

-The major downside of digital 2 way radios is the steep up front cost of digital technology.
-The digital communications industry runs at a slower pace than the media or entertainment industry, digital communications generally place emphasis on proven, workable systems.
-Therefore, the inescapable prevalence of digital radios will probably take some time.
-The significant cost of digital radio systems is often a deterrent for some businesses and organizations however, with time and increased investment in digital communications technology, systems should become more accessible and affordable.
+The major downside of newer 2 way radios is the steep up front cost of digital technology.
+The communications industry runs at a slower pace than the media or entertainment industry, digital communications generally place emphasis on proven, workable systems.
+Therefore, the inescapable prevalence of digitised radios will probably take some time.
+The significant cost of digital radio systems is often a deterrent for some businesses and organisations however, with time and increased investment in new communications technology, systems should become more accessible and affordable.

 Here are some of the advantages and disadvantages of using digital and analogue two way radio systems: